gbif/data-blog/README.md

 Sometimes it's desirable to preview a post **locally**.
 If the site doesn't build on the [preview site](https://data-blog.gbif-uat.org/), then there may have been a build error.
 This can be de-bugged by building locally.

-This is possible using `hugo`. https://gohugo.io/installation/
+This is possible using `hugo`. https://gohugo.io/installation/ (blog uses v0.91.2)

 ```shell
 git clone https://github.com/gbif/data-blog # get the blog files